arasgungore/CMPE250-projects/ExcelFed/README.md

 - The last line contains two integers: Sc that denotes the number of training coaches and Sm that denotes the number of masseurs.

 ### Output

 Roger needs you to collect the following statistics to evaluate the configuration and output them in separate lines, in the order they are given.
-Please round the statistics toexactly 3 decimal points.
-In case you cannot report any of the following 15 statistics, print -2for each of them in order to adhere the output format.
+Please round the statistics to exactly 3 decimal points.
+In case you cannot report any of the following 15 statistics, print -2 for each of them to adhere to the output format.

 1. Maximum length of the training queue.
 2. Maximum length of the physiotherapy queue.